Aeldit/Cyan/README.md

 > If you fork this repo, make sure to state clearly that your repo is a fork of this one, and make a link to this one

+> I do NOT allow this mod to be ported on the Forge loader

 ***

 ![java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)